The Best Miter Saws Tested in 2023

 Additional Features

 Miter saws are versatile, and some come with additional features that expand on their use.
-Some accessories come built into the saw, and some can usually be purchased separately if desired.
-Keep the following extras in mind when deciding on a miter saw.
+Some accessories come built into the saw, and some can usually be purchased separately if the user desires.
+Here are some common extra features of miter saws:

 • Laser guide: Some miter saws have laser guides that mark a red or green line across the wood where the blade will cut.
 This is an excellent feature for DIYers and beginners to ensure the board is correctly positioned before cutting.